h4writer/droneshowcreator/docs/discription_edit_actions.rst

     - Keyframes

-      * With a keyframe you can add a movement or application to your layout.
+      * With a keyframe you can add a movement or application to your design.
 On the basis of a start and end point, you can place this application on the timeline of your clip or scene and move it as desired.
 Between these two points the action (wave) will be active. *

   5.2.1.6 Yaw

-  *xxxxxxxxxxxxxxxxxxxxxxxx*
+  *With this function you can rotate a drone around its axis.
+Note, if the drones are in a formation, each drone will rotate around its axis and not the formation itself.
+If your drone is only equipped with a light source at the bottom of the drone, this function will have little or no effect.
+Rather, this capability is intended for special drones with side light sources or for special drone creations.*

   .. image:: images/yaw.jpg